AIML-IfI/yamlparser/README.md

     optional arguments:
       -h, --help           show this help message and exit

-When presenting a configuration file, it is automatically parser and all its contents are added to the parser:
+When presenting a configuration file, it is automatically parsed and all its contents are added to the parser:

     $ python script.py config.yaml --help